vpalombo/PANEV/README.md

 #
 #   Convertion from ensembl ID to entrez ID ...
 #   DONE
 #   n.
-3531 of your 3531 genes have corresponding gene in KEGG database.
+3531 of your 3531 genes have a corresponding gene in KEGG database.
 #   Gene list exported!
 head(genelist.expr.converted)
 #     entrezgene         FC      pvalue      ensembl_gene_id  external_gene_name